 How can you enhance your sales team’s performance and guarantee ongoing success?

-Forrester estimate that 1 million sales roles will be lost due to automation.
-So does this mean the dawn of the digital revolution will signal the death of the sales profession?
+Forrester estimate that 1 million sales roles will be lost due to automation by 2020.
+So, does this mean the dawn of the digital revolution will signal the death of the sales profession?